PyAr/PyZombis/_sources/lectures/TWP23/TWP23_3_en.rst

     ====
-    print("Data has been written in the Validos.txt and Invalidos.txt files")
+    print("Data has been written in the valid.txt and Invalid.txt files")

-.. datafile:: Validos.txt
+.. datafile:: valid.txt
     :edit:
     :cols: 15
     :rows: 7